Yttrium-tYcLief/Scrotter/README.md

 ### Contributing

-- Fork the project and make pull requests to the Scrotter.vb and Scrotter.Designer.vb files.
+- Fork the project and make pull requests to the vb and Designer.vb files.

 ### Issues & Suggestions